-Cut Number: allows you to extract a number from the message text, so that you can call the number or save it in the phonebook.
+Cut Number: allows you to extract a number from the message, if it has one, so that you can call the number or save it in your phonebook.

 Send: allows you to send a message that you have received or saved.
-For further information on how to send a message, see page 62.
+For more information on how to send a message, see page 64.